 - CT Scan

 These tests will be able to provide an image of what your kidneys look like and whether there are any blockages.
-A kidney biopsy, where a small sample of kidney tissue is removed and examined, may also be helpful.
+A kidney biopsy may also be helpful.
+This is where a small sample of kidney tissue is removed and examined.

 Stages of Chronic Kidney Disease

 Your test results can determine how damaged your kidneys are and will therefore show which stage of the condition you are at.
 Your doctor will then be able to advise you about the best course of treatment and how often you should have tests to monitor your condition.